-Known for being the oldest city in the United States, everything you will find in St. Augustine revolves around the city's rich history.
-But there is much more to be explored in this famous Northern Florida town.
+Known for being the oldest city in the United States, almost everything you will find in St. Augustine revolves around the city's rich history.
+But there is much more to be explored in this famous North Florida town.

 In addition to having a rich history, St. Augustine is also home to fabulous beaches, outstanding dining, high-end craft cocktail bars, and so much more!
 If you are looking to visit for a weekend, this is the 48-hour itinerary we recommend for getting the most out of your trip!